blprnt/dataart_old/3_Data_and_Publics/KatieAdee/GowanusFloraReport/README.md

 *Why canoe down a superfund site?*

 Canoeing allowed me to get close to the trees along the waters edge and avoid trespassing.

+*Accuracy*

 Because I was using a phone and web technology, the data points were most accurate when approached a wifi source, and accuracy decreased as I went into more remote areas.